Anatomiclab/GastroFLOW/README.md

 Those lists contain the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet, the case WSIs' prediction **("positive" indicates CA, while "negative" indicate non-CA)**, and the mean malignancy scores of 11 MLP networks ensembled as GCNet.

-By following these steps, you will be able to generate cross-validation result using GCNet.
+By following these steps, you will be able to generate the cross-validation result using GCNet.
 To evaluate the cross-validation performance of GCNet, please refer to the "Post-Processing" section.

 ## External Validation of GCNet and GastroFLOW